Skip To Main Content

 I thought the program was called PE (Physical Education)?

-How do I register for Wellbeing classes (formally known as PE)?
+How do I register for Wellbeing (PE) classes?

 How many credits do I have to take in order to complete the requirement?